Kilimanjaro Travel Insurance

 Our Kilimanjaro cover does not extend to:

-• Altitudes above 6,500m or any trekking higher than the Adventure Extreme limit.
-Uhuru Peak tops out at 5,895m, so you’re golden.
-Anything loftier is out.
+Altitudes above 6,500m or any trekking higher than the Adventure Extreme limit are out.

 Rise & Shield is trusted by reputable tour operators and adventure companies